In sports, males are traumatized twice as often as females. The maxillary canine is the most commonly injured tooth.

 After __________, an avulsed tooth’s chance for success diminishes greatly.

-Lower socioeconomic parents are __________ aware of the threats to their children’s safety than affluent parents.
+One study indicated lower socioeconomic parents are __________ aware of orofacial trauma than affluent parents.

 Athletes are most influenced to wear a mouthguard by their __________.

 Coaches receive most information about mouthguards from __________.

 A properly fitted mouthguard remains secure and does not dislodge during impact.
 A properly fitted mouthguard adequately covers and protects the teeth and surrounding tissues.

 Of the three available mouthguards, the __________ is recommended by dentists.

 The mouthguard that requires a dentist to fabricate a mouthguard from an impression is the __________.

 The mouthguard that is immersed in boiling water, transferred to cold water then adapted to the teeth is called the __________.

 Due to decreasing participation of youth in sporting events, there is no need for mouthguard implementation.
 Dental professionals have a responsibility to remain educated regarding the issues related to sports-related dental trauma treatments.

 Your session is about to expire.
 Do you want to continue logged in?